Bullet found in wall of child's bedroom after Bronx shooting

-TREMONT, Bronx (WABC) --A bullet was found in the wall of a child's bedroom child in the Bronx Friday morning, hours after shots were reported fired on the street.
+TREMONT, Bronx (WABC) --A bullet was found in the wall of a teenage girl's bedroom in the Bronx Friday morning, hours after shots were reported fired on the street.

 The bullet was found on the second floor of the home on Ryer Avenue in the Tremont section just after 7 a.m.

-Authorities say shots were fired on the street at Ryer Avenue and East Burnside Avenue around midnight.
+Authorities say shots were fired on the street at Ryer Avenue and East Burnside Avenue around 2:45 a.m.

 No one is believed to have been injured in that gunfire.